 Only one (1) Public Presentation Planning or Implementation Grant can be open at a time.

-Before applying, we strongly recommend contacting CTH staff, Scott Wands (firstname.lastname@example.org), to discuss your project idea.
+Before applying, organizations must contact CTH staff member Scott Wands at firstname.lastname@example.org to discuss your project idea.
 We are eager to help you submit a strong application and are available to review draft applications received at least two weeks before the grant deadline.
+Applications submitted without prior communication with CTH staff will not be considered.Online Grant Application Portal